cysouw/diathesis/text/c07_participle.md

 ## Introduction

 Constructions consisting of a participle combined with a light verb (i.e. a verb with limited lexical meaning) are manifold in German grammar.
-They include constructions without diathesis like the German *Perfekt* [@Next a] and typical diatheses like the *werden* passive [@Next b].
+They include constructions without diathesis like the German *Perfekt* [@next a] and typical diatheses like the *werden* passive [@next b].

 :::ex
 a.
 Ich habe einen Brief geschrieben.
 b.
 Der Brief wurde geschrieben.
 :::

 On closer inspection there turns out to be a large range of light verbs that are grammaticalised into constructions with participles.
-Some of these are widely acknowledged in the literature, like *sein + Partizip* [@Next a], known as ~~Zustandspassiv~~, see [@sec:participles-sein-zustandspassiv], and *bekommen + Partizip* [@Next b], known as ~~Rezipientenpassiv~~, see [@sec:participles-bekommen-passive].
-Many others, though, are only sporadically discussed, like *gehören + Partizip* [@Next c], see [@sec:participles-gehoren-anticausative].
+Some of these are widely acknowledged in the literature, like *sein + Partizip* [@next a], known as ~~Zustandspassiv~~, see [@sec:participles-sein-zustandspassiv], and *bekommen + Partizip* [@next b], known as ~~Rezipientenpassiv~~, see [@sec:participles-bekommen-passive].
+Many others, though, are only sporadically discussed, like *gehören + Partizip* [@next c], see [@sec:participles-gehoren-anticausative].
 This chapter is an attempt to provide a complete survey of light-verb constructions with participles.

 :::ex
 a.
 Der Brief ist schon fertig geschrieben.